Characterization of Hemodynamic Signal by Learning Multi-View Relationships: Canonical Least Squares Clustering

-\subsection{PRACTICALITIES}
+Thus we can hypothesize about how an observation's features might need to change to alter its classification.

+\subsection{Practicalities}

-\paragraph{Intercept.} CCA clustering has an intercept term in its linear regression step.
-An intercept can be incorporated in CLS clustering as well by augmenting $X$ with a column of $1$'s.
+\paragraph{Intercept} An intercept should be incorporated in CLS clustering by augmenting $X$ with a column of $1$'s.

-\paragraph{Data scale.} CCA is affine invariant with respect to $X$ and $Y$.
-However, CLS is sensitive because it uses Euclidean distance, similar to $k$-means.
+\paragraph{Data scale} CCA is affine-invariant with respect to $X$ and $Y$.
+However, CLS is sensitive to scaling because it uses Euclidean distance, similar to $k$-means.
 Therefore, we recommend normalizing the column variance in preprocessing.

-\paragraph{Initialization.} Like all greedy iterative algorithms similar to $k$-means, random initialization with many runs improves the chance of CLS clustering to achieve a robust solution.
+\paragraph{Initialization} Like in all greedy iterative algorithms similar to $k$-means, random initialization over many runs improves the chance of CLS clustering to reach a robust solution.

-\section{RESULTS}

-\subsection{SYNTHETIC DATASET}
+\paragraph{Appropriate data type} In elided experiments we tested CLS clustering on many different types of synthetic data, which we summarize here.
+The most appropriate type was found to be continuous values with no missing data.
+Some distributions on which it performed included Gaussian, log-normal, and uniform.
+On missing or sparse data, the method requires additional treatment such as imputation before or during the learning process.

+\section{Results}

+\subsection{Synthetic Dataset}

+The clustering method was briefly tested on synthetic data to explore its quantitative performance under simple conditions.